mnpg/Reolink_api_documentations/Bash-scripts/README.md

 For those which had a PTZ camera with PTZ Presets, generally you need to redefine your privacy mask to suit with your image of the preset when you move to another one and it's boring.

-Here the method how you can apply a new privacy mask after moving to a preset (**without losing the privacy masks specific to the other presets**)
+Here the method how to create several privacy masks and how to apply a new privacy mask after moving to a preset (**without losing the privacy masks specific to the other presets**)

 **Example** : Here, i have 3 presets for my PTZ camera (id1: -preset garage-, id2 : -preset entrance- and id:3 -preset road-)
 >